 - As noted previously, small-caps broke out above previous resistance but have been struggling.

-- Last week, small-caps failed to hold the breakout which puts us back on cautionary footing for the market.
+- Last week, small-caps successfully tested the breakout level, there is now a bias to add exposure.

-- We suggested being patient on adding exposure as these historical deviations tend not to last long.
+- However, as suggested, be patient as these historical deviations tend not to last long.
 SLY is extremely overbought and deviated from its longer-term signals.
-That turned out to be correct for now.

 - We will wait to see where the next oversold trading opportunity sets up.

 - Short-Term Positioning: Bearish

 - Last Week: No position

 - This Week: No position.

 - Stop loss previously violated.

 - Long-Term Positioning: Bearish